M0JXD/morse-recognition-trainer/README.md

 To make things feel more "installed", you can:

 ### Windows

-Choose where you want to store the app (e.g. Documents\Apps\morse-recognition-trainer), then right click the app and pin to start.
+Choose where you want to store the app (e.g. Documents\Applications\morse-recognition-trainer), then right click the app and pin to start.

 ### Linux

 Choose where you want to store the app (e.g. ~/Applications/morse-recognition-trainer), and create a desktop entry in .local/share/applications.
 Your desktop environment may have a GUI for making desktop entries more easily, e.g. in Cinnamon, right click the menu and select "Edit Menu".

 ### Android

 You will have to sideload the app.
-It might ask you to scan it which should pass, otherwise you can still select to install anyways.
+It might ask you to scan it which should pass, otherwise you can still opt to install anyways.
 If you want to reset your progess you can clear the app's data :)

 ## Compiling

 ### Desktop

-If your platform is not provided for, or you simply want to build from source, you can probably do so by installing [Xmake](https://xmake.io/#/guide/installation) and running:
+The main desktop platforms can be compiled by installing [Xmake](https://xmake.io/#/guide/installation) and running:

 ```
 xmake f -m release